gunnargrimsson/hljodstafir/README.md

 # Hljóðstafir
-  Next.js webapp utilizing a new and improved Ascanius for EPUB files

-# Setup
+  Hljóðstafir allows you to automatically sync audio and text highlighting on a sentence level.

   ## Docker
   Build docker image with Dockerfile